-The Spotted Manfreda, also called Texas Tuberose (Manfreda maculosa) is notable for having silvery-green leaves covered with purple spots and is a popular xeriscape plant in the Southwest United States.
+The Spotted Manfreda, also called Texas Tuberose (Manfreda maculosa), has silvery-green leaves covered with purple spots and is a popular xeriscape plant.

-Manfreda species contain saponins that were used as detergents and were traditionally used as remedies against snake bite.
-While efficacy against snakebite is doubtful, it is just about possible that the soapy content could help to inactivate the toxic enzymes in some snake venoms.
+Manfreda species contain saponins used as detergents.
+They are also traditionally used as remedies against snakebites.
+While efficacy against a snakebite is doubtful, it is just about possible that the soapy content could help to inactivate the toxic enzymes in some snake venoms.

 Growing Conditions and General Care

-Manfreda is a tender perennial or "temperennial” succulent plant that grows best in full sun.
-Plant in well-drained, dry to average soil in containers just slightly wider than the width of the rosette or plant directly in the ground.
-Since the plant has a rather large root system, the container should be at least 12 inches (30 cm) deep.
-Manfreda is a slower grower, so it will not quickly overtake the space it is allotted in the landscape.
+Manfredas are tender perennial or "temperennial" plants that grow best in full sun.
+Plant them in well-drained soil in containers just slightly wider than the width of the rosette or directly in the ground.
+Since the plants have a relatively large root system, the containers should be at least 12 inches (30 cm) deep.
+Manfredas are slower growers, so they will not quickly overtake the space allotted in the landscape.

-In summer when the plants are actively growing, they appreciate a bit of supplemental watering and half-strength fertilizer.
-During the winter months, the plants should be allowed to dry and should be stored in a cold room at 48 °F (9° C).
-Plants are watered only enough to keep the foliage from shriveling.
+In summer, when the plants are actively growing, they appreciate a bit of supplemental watering and half-strength fertilizer.
+During winter, the plants should be allowed to dry and stored in a cold room at 48 °F (9° C).
+Water them only enough to keep the foliage from shriveling.

-Manfredas are propagated by the removal of offsets and from fresh seed.
-Fresh seed germinate in 7- 21 days at 68 to 72 °F (19 to 22 °C).
+Manfredas are propagated by offsets and seeds.
+Fresh seeds germinate in 7 to 21 days at 68 to 72 °F (19 to 22 °C).